a-karma/Bogor_Workshop/DAY_4/Session1.md

 The Pairwise Sequentially Markovian Coalescent (PSMC) is a statistical method used to infer demographic history from genomic data.
 It is a powerful tool that can be used to estimate changes in population size over time, as well as to identify ancient population bottlenecks and expansions.
 In this tutorial, we walk through the steps to generate the necessary input data for PSMC and run it on our babirusa data set to see how well we can estimate effective population size changes through time.

-We will use the `psmc` tool to estimate the effective population size for our data, which are two babirusa individuals, RD44 from the Southeast Sulawesi, and RD71 from Togean.
+We will use the `psmc` tool to estimate the effective population size for our data, which are four babirusa individuals, RD70 from Northwest Sulawesi, RD64 from West Central Sulawesi, RD44 from the Southeast Sulawesi, and RD71 from Togean.
 Later on, we will also try to run `psmc` on human data from the 1000 human genomes consoritum as a species comparison.
 The samples are 2 human individuals, NA12718 - a CEU female sample (Northern European ancestry), and NA19471 - a female Luhya sample from Kenya.
 We will use a variant calling format (vcf) file as the starting point.

 ### Task 0: Preparing your working directory